A $14 Helmet For A $14 Head – Helmets For Motorcycles

 5. Wearing Helmets Vs Neck & Spinal Cord Pain Is A Myth

 Studies have proven that a helmet certified for its quality and standard when worn properly does not lead to a pain in the neck and spine.
 Instead, it lessens the risk of cervical spine injury in the rider.
-It is also worth to know that there were instances were helmets produced long ago had broken the riders neck due to their design which is no longer the case.
+It is also worth knowing that there were instances were helmets produced long ago had broken the riders’ neck due to their design which is no longer the case.

 6. Near Or Far – Helmets Are Not Optional

 Helmets are mandatory at all scenarios when you are connected with your motorcycles and the roads.

 Be it short or long distance.
 Be it you are the primary rider or the pillion rider, helmets must be worn just like how it is mandatory according to the law for all the people traveling in a car to wear seatbelts.